 Yarn: Garnstudio DROPS Safran (Fingering Weight #1)

 It’s clear to see that Bernard the Dinosaur has a keen sense of fashion.
-I just love it when the free crochet dinosaur patterns come with little clothes.
+I just love it when the free dinosaur crochet pattern comes with little clothes.
 And don’t even get me started on those buck teeth and rosy cheeks!
 I’m not exactly sure what sort of dinosaur he is supposed to be, but he sure is a cute dino.

 Designer: Irene Strange